Table of Contents

 - Pump

 Wheel speed sensors continuously monitor the speed of each wheel.
-As long as all the wheels have comparable speed, the system does not interfere with their operation.
+As long as all the wheels have comparable speeds, the system does not interfere with their operation.
 However, if the speed sensors find that the speed of any of the wheels is reducing drastically, then it means that the particular wheel is going to lock.

 However, the locked wheel hampers vehicle stability.
 Thus, the vehicle stops responding to the steering input given by the driver.
 At this moment, the vehicle also starts to skid, thereby causing a fatal accident.
 To avoid such a mishap, the ABS comes into action.

-How does Antilock braking system (ABS) work?
+How does the Antilock braking system (ABS) work?

 After receiving the very low-speed signal from the wheel speed sensor, the ABS module instructs the brake control unit to reduce the braking force of that wheel.
 Reducing the braking force means reducing the hydraulic pressure in the brake line acting on that wheel.